How To Liven Up Your Website With Scroll Animation

 On our new homepage design, our UX specialists, web developers and designers were excited to collaborate and create an animated web design that showcased our main service lines, portfolio, team members and more.
 We even use other types of user experience animation, which you’ll see as you hover along our services.

 An eye-catching line is a great way to lead users down the webpage and encourage scrolling.
 As the user reads the sections of text on Igor's site, it allows the rest of the page to load appropriately and draw the user through the entire home page.
 Our design team created this scroll animation design to keep users reading each service category Igor offers.
+We used the same concept on their new product page.
+Nexos is an intelligent UV disinfection solution that protects offices and gives them a healthy environment for employees.

 NFL Player Health and Safety Report